ford-at-aws/ailly_python_tools/README.md

 # Cost warning
 Note that these scripts interact with AWS, which costs money.
 Proceed with caution in this regard and track usage using [best practices](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-best-practices.html).

+# LLM warning
+This tooling generates output using LLM's.
+Please review for factual accuracy.